Vivek Paul

 Vivek Paul (born 1958) is an Indian-American business executive and entrepreneur.
 He served as the vice-chairman of Wipro and CEO of its flagship business, Wipro Technologies.
 He also worked as a senior executive at General Electric, private equity investor at TPG, and a strategy consultant at Bain.
 He is the founder of KineticGlue, a tech startup that was successfully sold to BMC.
 He has served on several boards, including the California Chamber of Commerce, Electronic Arts, Freedom House, and on the advisory council of the Federal Reserve Bank of San Francisco.

-Dataquest India did a survey of Indian IT's Most Powerful Women, and eight out of the ten had been direct reports of Mr. Paul at some point in their careers.
+Dataquest India did a survey of Indian IT's Most Powerful Women, and eight out of the ten had been direct reports of MPaul at some point in their careers.
 Eleven of Paul's direct reports from Wipro and GE went on to become public company CEO's.

 Early life

 Vivek Paul was born in New Delhi, India.
 He did schooling in Bombay Scottish and St. Columba's School, New Delhi.
 He received Bachelor of Engineering degree from BITS Pilani and MBA from University of Massachusetts Amherst.